isglobal-brge/course_methylation/README.md

 To enhance the learning experience, the course will include practical sessions where participants will work on real-world methylation datasets, addressing key research questions and challenges in the field.
 Participants will receive guidance from experienced instructors who will provide hands-on demonstrations and offer personalized assistance throughout the course.

 ## Material
-- The data to reproduce the vignettes (input and output files) and data for practical sessions can be donwloaded [here]()
+- The data to reproduce the vignettes (input and output files) and data for practical sessions can be downloaded [here](https://mega.nz/folder/Y3EDAD6Y#pQB_HeqEfAYTg6UixU-k5A)
-- The R code for practical session can be found [here](https://isglobal-brge.github.io/course_methylation/)
+- The R code for practical sessions can be found [here](https://isglobal-brge.github.io/course_methylation/)